 Graduates of the Programme are eligible for Senior Membership of the Institute for Managers in Community and Voluntary Organisation in Ireland (IMCV), and with membership may use the post-nominal letters SiMCV.

-- Once you are registered on the programme there is no need to reapply, simply indicate your interest to the CLL Office of your intention to enroll in modules offered.
+Once you are registered for the programme there is no need to reapply, simply indicate your interest to the CLL Office of your intention to enrol in modules offered.
 Closing Date for New Applications (autumn intake): Friday 12th August 2016